-- 3.12 For the production of the ODM the revenue and journeys associated with the MOIRA2 PTE Infill are removed and replaced with a separate estimate. - 3.13 With the initial version of MOIRA2 an improved representation of PTE demand was included in the base demand matrix based on work undertaken by Steer Davies Gleave for the year 2008/09.
-This included journeys from tickets sold at non-railway sales points and an estimated distribution of journeys largely based on the distribution of point to point tickets sold in PTE areas. - 3.14 Subsequent versions of the MOIRA2 demand matrix have included a PTE infill but the journeys are now based directly on LENNON data and are therefore not consistent with the 2008/09 infill. - 3.15 To maintain consistency with previous ORR statistics the PTE infill contained in the ODM has therefore been based on the 2008/09 MOIRA2 PTE infill (as described in para 3.13) grown by growth rates derived from ORR's National Statistics data.
+3.12 For the production of the ODM the revenue and journeys associated with the MOIRA2 PTE Infills are removed and replaced with a separate estimate.

-- 3.16 Up until 2010/11 the application of growth was carried out at a highly aggregate level based on growth seen for 'franchised regional operators' as reported in ORR's National Statistics data.
+- 3.13 With the initial version of MOIRA2 an improved representation of PTE demand was included in the base demand matrix based on work undertaken by Steer Davies Gleave for the year 2008/09.
+This included journeys from tickets sold at non-railway sales points and an estimated distribution of journeys largely based on the distribution of point to point tickets sold in PTE areas. - 3.14 Subsequent versions of the MOIRA2 demand matrix have included a PTE infill but the journeys are now based directly on LENNON data and are therefore not consistent with the 2008/09 infill. - 3.15 To maintain consistency with previous ORR statistics the PTE infill contained in the ODM has therefore been based on the 2008/09 MOIRA2 PTE infill (as described in para 3.13) grown by growth rates derived from ORR's Official Statistics.
+Up until 2010/11 the application of growth was carried out at a highly aggregate level based on growth seen for 'franchised regional operators' as reported in ORR's Official Statistics. - 3.16 From 2011/12 onwards a number of improvements have been made in successive years to the methodology for the construction of the PTE infills.
 In the construction of the 2011/12 dataset a more disaggregate set of growth rates was applied at the PTE level based on LENNON data.
-In addition, a completely new infill was included for the West Midlands PTE (Centro) based on an infill constructed for the Passenger Demand Forecasting Council (PDFC) by Steer Davies Gleave. - 3.17 In 2012/13, new infills were included for Greater Manchester and West Yorkshire PTEs.
-These have also been included in 2013/14. - 3.18 Additionally in 2013/14, new infills have also been included for the Merseyside, South Yorkshire and Strathclyde PTE areas and these are detailed in Chapter 4.
-In summary, as a result of these methodological enhancements over the last two years users should be cautious in the comparisons they make over time for station usage levels in these areas.
+In addition, a completely new infill was included for the West Midlands Centro PTE area based on an infill constructed for the Passenger Demand Forecasting Council (PDFC) by Steer Davies Gleave.
+Further improvements were made in 2012/13 with the inclusion of new infills for the West Yorkshire (WYPTE) and Greater Manchester (GMPTE/TfGM) PTE areas based on work undertaken by Mott MacDonald for Rail in the North (RiN).
+In 2013/14, new infills were included for South Yorkshire (SYPTE), Merseyside and Strathclyde (SPT). - 3.17 In the 2014/15 dataset, a new infill for Tyne & Wear has been included. - 3.18 In summary, as a result of these methodological enhancements in all of the PTE areas over the last four years users should be cautious in the comparisons they make over time for stations in these areas.